-The Belgian Centre for Arbitration and Mediation (“CEPANI”) is an independent body which administers domain name proceedings in accordance with its Rules.
-It does not itself resolve disputes.
-It does not act as Third-Party Decider.
+The Belgian Centre for Arbitration and Mediation “CEPANI” is the independent body that administers the dispute resolution proceedings relating to .be domain names in accordance with these Rules.

 ARTICLE 2. – DEFINITIONS

-Complaint Manager: CEPANI, which is responsible for all administrative actions in connection with the dispute and communications between the Parties, on the one hand, and between CEPANI and/or the Third-Party Decider, on the other hand.
-The Complaint Manager’s contact details are given on the CEPANI website www.cepani.be.
+Complaint Manager: CEPANI, which is responsible for all administrative operations concerning the domain name proceedings and for communications between the Parties on the one hand, and the Third-Party Decider on the other hand.

-Complainant: the Party initiating a Complaint in connection with the registration of a domain name registered by the Registrar.
+Complainant: the party submitting a Complaint concerning a .be domain name registered by the Registration Authority.

-Registration Agreement: the agreement between the Domain name holder and the Registrar or its authorized Representative.
+Registration Agreement: the agreement between the Domain Name Holder and the Registration Authority or its agent.

 ARTICLE 3. – THE COMPLAINT